Devorein/mongql/README.md

 6. Auto generation of fragments and operations
 7. Automatic integration with custom various scalar types from graphql-scalars
 8. Helper methods for dealing with graphql ast nodes
+9. Auto generation of fragments and operations
+10. Auto generation of basic crud operations

 ## Motivation